Ready to find the perfect college degree?

-When deciding on a major, college students consider not only what tasks they are good at and what work they enjoy doing, but also the job outlook and salary of potential careers.
+When deciding on a major, you consider not only what tasks you’re good at and what work you enjoy doing.
+You also need to look the job outlook and salary of potential careers.
 Studying science in college is a good choice for many students, and using that science degree to become a senior geologist is one way graduates can maximize earning potential.
 Senior geologist is among the top paying careers for college graduates who majored in physical and biological science.
 Experienced professionals in this field earn a median salary of $82,000 per year.
 As the “senior” portion of the job title implies, senior geologist is a high-level position that requires a college degree and years of work experience.

 Choosing the Right Major for a Geology Career

-Geologists geoscientists that study the Earth’s history, processes and materials, specifically in regards to rock formation.
+Geologists study the Earth’s history, processes and materials, specifically in regards to rock formation.
 By studying different types of rocks and minerals, these scientists can learn about the Earth’s past and what’s happening in the present.
 They can even use this information to understand how the Earth’s surface and interior could change in the future.
-A geologist will be responsible for not only knowing about rocks, but being able to design and conduct research and field studies, evaluate data and samples and summarize their findings in written documents and oral presentations.
+A geologist is responsible for not only knowing about rocks, but being able to:

 Of course, graduates don’t become senior geologists straight out of college.
 Once they have earned a bachelor’s degree, they can begin working in entry-level geology positions.
-Most senior geologists have worked in the field for at least five years before advancing to their high-level position.
+Most senior geologists have worked in the field for at least five years before advancing to a high-level position.
 They have demonstrated their skills, knowledge and dedication during that time.
 Candidates who aspire to become senior-level geologists can help themselves stand out by: